Updated: July 2025

 You can use either the train on the left or the right track, it makes no difference, they both go in the same direction.

-If you are going straight to the Acropolis you have two ways on how to do it by Athens train.
+If you are going straight to the Acropolis, you have two ways to do it by Athens train.

-1. First option is getting off at the Thissio station which is on the green metro line, the one you embark on in Piraeus.
-You can get an Athens metro map here.
+1. The first option is getting off at the Thissio station, which is on the green metro line, the one you embark on in Piraeus.
+You can get an Athens metro train map here.

-2. Second option, if you’d like to enter the Athens Acropolis complex from its main entrance, is to take the Green line to Omonia and then change to the Red line.
+2. The second option, if you’d like to enter the Athens Acropolis complex from its main entrance (not recommended; you could wait in line for hours), is to take the Green line to Omonia and then change to the Red line.
 Acropolis metro station will be the third stop on the red line from Omonia.
-The whole ride will take about 15 mins. more than getting off at Thissio.
+The whole ride will take about 15 minutes more than getting off at Thissio.

-If you wish to visit Athens Plaka after your visit to the Athens Acropolis you will do the following:
+If you wish to visit Athens Plaka after your visit to the Athens Acropolis, you should do the following:

 For a fun and informative overview of the new Athens Metro, read Matt Barrett's Athens Guide: New Metro